INGREDIENTS

 80 g butter

-4 black garlic cloves, peeled, sliced
+4 black garlic cloves, peeled, thinly sliced

-2 tbsp thyme, picked
+2 tbsp thyme leaves

 Crispy kale

-1 bunch kale, washed,
+1 bunch kale, stalks removed

-Salt flakes, to taste
+Salt flakes and pepper, to taste

 METHOD

-- Place dish on shelf position 2.
-Select Combi mode: Fan Plus at 130°C + 3 hours + 60% moisture.
+- Place the oven dish on shelf level 2.
+Select Combi mode: Fan Plus at 130°C + 60% moisture for 3 hours or until cheeks are tender.

-- Check beef cheeks are tender with a fork.
+- Check if the beef cheeks are tender with a fork.
 If the meat is pulling apart with no resistance, it’s ready.
 Allow the meat to cool in the liquid for at least 1 hour.
 Once cooled, remove beef and strain broth through a sieve.
 Discard solids.

 - Once reduced to a glazing consistency, strain again through a fine sieve.